 APS

 APS does not provide disambiguated author data.
-However, the authors of this paper tried to do an author disambiguation through a hierachical disambiguation procedure based on meta data in APS dataset.
-The preceduer is follow:
+However, the authors of this paper performed author disambiguation through a hierarchical procedure based on metadata in the APS dataset.
+The procedure is as follows:

 i) Last names of the two authors are identical